DelNov/T-Flows/readme.md

 > **_Note:_** Remember, [root] is the name of the directory to which you cloned or unzipped the sources.
 It is not ```/``` in Linux or ```C:\``` on Windows.

-The sub-directories have reather self-explanatory names and we believe that it is only worth mentioning that the directory ```Binaries``` will contain executable files.
+The sub-directories have rather self-explanatory names and we believe that it is only worth mentioning that the directory ```Binaries``` will contain executable files.
 If you check the contents of the ```Sources``` sub-directory, it will reveal the following structure: